If you have remote employees in states other than where your organization is located, understanding the tax rules can be challenging.

 Employees who live out of state and work from home

-If you have a telecommuting employee in a different state than your location or employees in multiple states, you must withhold income taxes for the state they live and work in.
+If you have a telecommuting employee in a state different from your office location or have employees in multiple states, you must withhold income taxes for the state they live and work in.
 You'll pay unemployment taxes and report their income to the states where they live, not your state.

-However, some states use “convenience of employer” rules that require you to pay taxes in your state, not the employee's state.
+However, some states use “convenience of employer” rules.
+Under this legal requirement, you pay taxes in your state rather than the employee's state.
 Additionally, double taxation risks, such as those for employees who commute across state lines, can still exist in some states.

-If you have employees who recently moved to a new state and worked remotely, they'll need to establish a new domicile, or permanent residence, to avoid being taxed in their current and former states.
-Many states will audit former residents to determine if they are no longer a resident.
-The more evidence your employees have that they live in their new state, the harder it is for their previous state to claim them as a resident for tax purposes.
+If you have employees who recently moved to a new state and worked remotely, they'll need to establish a new domicile or permanent residence.
+This helps them avoid being taxed in both their current and former states.
+Some states will audit former residents to determine if they're no longer residents.
+The more evidence your employees have that they live in their new state, the harder it is for their previous state to claim them as residents for tax purposes.

 Some steps your employees can take to establish domicile are: